paulmis/qz/docs/week 3/minutes.md

 From the TA:
 * Equalize work in terms of Gitlab reviews
 * Define “Done” as a issue status
-* Have at least one API endpoint for GET, PUSH, PUT, DELETE
+* Have at least one API endpoint for GET, POST, PUT, DELETE
     * PUT should be idempotent
     * POST can modify and depend on the state
 * One feature, one issue.
 Make smaller issues